speechbrain/speechbrain/recipes/WSJ0Mix/separation/README.md

 # Results

-Here are the SI - SNRi results (in dB) on the test set of WSJ0 - 2/3 Mix datasets with SepFormer:
+Here are the SI - SNRi results (in dB) on the test set of WSJ0 - 2/3 Mix, WHAM!, WHAMR! datasets with SepFormer:

 | | SepFormer, WSJ0-2Mix |
 |--- | --- |